ikedatu72/SOFI3Dmatlab/README.md

 Check the input cubes including velocities and density arrays.
 Return dimension of the cubes.

 2. define_core()
 Link to pre-determined seismic machines specifications.
 If core.NPROX, core.NPROY, and core.NPROZ are not defined, the function will parallelize the computaion using the maximum available number of cores in a specified machine number.
+Here, we set the core numbers with respect to the UT Geophysics lab.
+Users can delete this function and enter the core numbers manually.Note that core.NPROX must be divisible by cube.Nx.

 3. create_source()
 Write a source file.
+Sources are placed on a rectangular grid on the top of the sample+padding.

 4. create_receiver()
 Write a receiver file.